 For almost 30-years, Jaffna had been cut off from outside world due to one of the longest running civil war in Asia.
 Some people might question the sanity of visiting a former war zone that is still hard at work rebuilding itself.
 Personally, we can’t think of a better time to visit Sri Lanka’s northern province than right this very minute.
-If you’re a lover of off-the-beaten-track travel like we, this is the perfect time to explore the wild and authentic city before more tourists arrive here.
+If you’re a off-the-beaten-track lover like us, this is the perfect time to explore the wild and authentic city before more tourists arrive here.

 Even though the civil war had ended almost 10-years ago, there are still many colonial buildings riddled with bullet holes or not yet recovered from explosives.
 There are no bars, no tourist restaurants and the curious locals speak little English.
 What I really love about this city is that the shops are still using hand-painted signboards and antique folding doors!

 Be mesmerized by the grand Hindu temples